 Will chewing ice harm my teeth?

 Chewing ice is not good for your teeth.
-Ice is very hard and could fracture you teeth, as well as, cause micro fractures to form.
-Micro fractures can lead to crowns and/or root canals.
+Ice is very hard and could fracture your teeth, as well as, cause microfractures to form.
+Microfractures can lead to crowns and/or root canals.

-Whitening toothpastes are not on your teeth long enough to bleach them internally; however, some are formulated to remove surface stains (extrinsic stains) to make your teeth appear somewhat lighter.
+Whitening toothpaste is not on your teeth long enough to bleach them internally; however, some are formulated to remove surface stains (extrinsic stains) to make your teeth appear somewhat lighter.
 Be aware that if the toothpaste is overly abrasive, it can wear away the enamel on your teeth and cause permanent damage.
-It is always advisable to look for the ADA seal of approval, or ask your dental provider before using any over-the-counter products.
+It is always advisable to look for the ADA seal of approval or ask your dental provider before using any over-the-counter products.

 Is it true that an electric toothbrush is better than a manual one?